dotnet/dotNext/docs/index.md

 .NEXT (dotNext) is the family of powerful libraries aimed to improve development productivity and extend the .NET API with unique features.
 The project is supported by the [.NET Foundation](https://dotnetfoundation.org).

-> [!NOTE]
-> The documentation for previous major versions is no longer available on this website.
-However, API docs are still available on [FuGet](https://www.fuget.org/) website for any specific library version.
-Migration guides are [here](./migration/index.md).

 This chapter gives a quick overview of these libraries.
 Read [articles](./features/core/index.md) for a closer look at all available features.

 Prerequisites: